frec3044/machine-learning/README.md

-This repository is a template for the lake machine learning module.
+This repository is a template for the machine learning module.

 ## Tutorials

-- `assignment/example-with-tuning.qmd`
+- `tutorial/example-with-tuning.qmd`
-- `assignment/machine-learning-101.qmd`
+- `tutorial/machine-learning-101.qmd`

 ## Assignment